 An environmental assessment of Area A was conducted in 1987 during which on-site soils were sampled at depths of one, four, eight and twelve feet.
-Lead, copper and mercury contaminated soils were found near each bulding in Area A. The findings of lead copper and mercury contaminated soils is consistent with the manufacture of munitions.
+Lead, copper and mercury-contaminated soils were found near each building in Area A, consistent with the manufacture of munitions.

-The Ohio Environmental Protection Agency (Ohio EPA) conducted an Expanded Site Inspection in 1999 during which soil, sediment, groundwater and fish tissue samples were collected from Area A. Volatile, semi-volatile, and pesticide organic compounds were detected in the soil samples, and lead was detected in the on-site monitoring wells, and a release of copper into the Little Miami River was observed.
-Semivolatile, volatile and pesticide organic compounds were also detected in these soil samples.
-The sediment samples collected during this inspection detected the presence of lead.
+The Ohio Environmental Protection Agency (Ohio EPA) conducted an Expanded Site Inspection in 1999 during which soil, sediment, groundwater, and fish tissue samples were collected from Area A. Volatile, semi-volatile, and pesticide organic compounds were detected in the soil samples, and lead was detected in the on-site groundwater monitoring wells.
+A release of copper into the Little Miami River was observed, and lead was detected in the sediment samples.

-Additionally, Ohio EPA conducted a Water Quality Study in 2007 along the Little Miami River (LMR) section that is adjacent to the Peters Cartridge Site (Site) in part, to determine whether there is any ecological impact on the LMR from the Site contaminants The Study results were published on November 1, 2007 and the results from this study indicate that the Peters Cartridge Site is not causing impairment to the LMR.
+Additionally, Ohio EPA conducted a Water Quality Study in 2007 along the Little Miami River section that is adjacent to the Peters Cartridge Site, in part to determine whether there is any ecological impact on the Little Miami River from site contaminants.
+The study results, published in November 2007, indicate that the Peters Cartridge Site is not causing impairment to the Little Miami River.

-On June 23, 2009, the EPA approved the final Feasibility Study.
-A Proposed Plan was made available to the public in June 2009 and a public meeting was held on July 15, 2009 to present the Proposed Plan to a broader community audience.
-Additionally, EPA developed a Community Involvement Plan in 2009.
+EPA issued a Proposed Plan for site cleanup in June 2009 and held a public meeting in mid-July 2009 to present the Proposed Plan to the public.
+Additionally, EPA developed a Community Involvement Plan for the site in 2009.

-A Record of Decision was signed on September 28, 2009 which detailed the remedy for the Site.
-The selected remedy specifies response actions through excavation and on-site consolidation of contaminated soil and limited action for groundwater with use restriciton institutional controls.
-EPA believes that these response acitons will be protective of human health and the environment.
+EPA signed a Record of Decision on September 28, 2009, which detailed the remedy for the site.
+The selected remedy includes excavation and on-site consolidation of contaminated soil and limited action for groundwater with use-restriction institutional controls.
+EPA believes these response actions will be protective of human health and the environment.

-EPA began negotiating with DuPont in 2010 for the remedial design and remedial action (RD/RA) negotiation process with the potentially responsible parties in 2010.
-The negotiations ended in October 2011 without a signed consent decree.
-In September 2011, EPA began the process of listing the site on the NPL.
-Concurrently, EPA drafted a unilateral administrative order (UAO) for the RD/RA.
-The UAO was issued on March 30, 2012, requiring DuPont to conduct the RD/RA work.
-Dupont began the Remedial Design process on April 30, 2012.
-DuPont conducted a Pre-Design Investigation at the site beginning in the summer of 2012 and will submit a 30% Design in 2013.
+EPA began negotiating with DuPont in 2010 for the remedial design and remedial action (RD/RA), but a settlement was not reached.
+In September 2011, EPA began the process of listing the site on the National Priorities List.
+EPA issued a unilateral administrative order (UAO) on March 30, 2012, requiring DuPont to conduct the RD/RA work.
+Dupont began the remedial design process in April 2012.
+DuPont conducted a Pre-Design Investigation at the site beginning in the summer of 2012 and submitted a 30% Design in 2013.
 EPA anticipates that the final Remedial Design will be submitted for approval in early spring 2014.